patchzyy/CT-MKWII-WPF/README.md

 ## Todo:
 - error detection if config.json contains invalid information
+- combined mods should have a clearer name, not just the name of the top mod
 - Disclamer on what Reccomended settings does
 - Possible shortcut on desktop (ask on first time launch)
 - how to get around that stupid (windows protected your pc) popup